cookie777/myengsite/content/posts/dependece-automobiles.md

 +4 minutes

 ## Introduction
-In these days, there are many automobiles that we see or use them almost every day.
+In these days, there are many automobiles and we see or use them almost every day.
 They have huge impact on our life.
 In my opinion, I assert that people cannot live without cars, and I will explain the reason in the following essay.
 + 3.5 minutes

 ## Body1
+In terms of location, we cannot live in rural without using cars.
+In local place, shopping and important facilities are so far from your house that it took more than an hour to reach them if you walk.
+For example, one of my friend who lives in rural tells me that he cannot use bike nor bicycle and whenever he goes shopping, he always use cars to carry a lots of stuffs.
+Thus, I think people need automobiles when they live, especially in local places.
 ## Body2

 ## Conclusion